outmoded/hapijs.com/lib/tutorials/en_US/logging.md

 ## Logging plugins

 The built-in methods provided by hapi for retrieving and printing logs are fairly minimal.
-For a more feature-rich logging experience, you can look into using a plugin like [good](https://github.com/hapijs/good) or [bucker](https://github.com/nlf/bucker).
+For a more feature-rich logging experience, you can look into using a plugin like [good](https://github.com/hapijs/good).